 Each forwarding rule contains forwarding conditions and forwarding actions.
 The forwarding actions are performed on requests that match all forwarding conditions.

-The forwarding conditions and forwarding actions supported by a listener vary based on the listener protocol:
+The forwarding conditions and the forwarding actions supported by a listener vary based on the listener protocol:

-• If your standard Global Accelerator (GA) instance supports only forwarding conditions of the Host and Path types and forwarding actions of the Forward type, the instance may be using an earlier version.
+If your standard GA instance supports only forwarding conditions of the Host and Path types and forwarding actions of the Forward type, the instance may be using an earlier version.
 Contact your account manager to upgrade your GA instance.
-If you have the permissions to upgrade GA instances, you can upgrade your GA instance.
-For more information, see Upgrade a GA instance.

-• If the TCP or UDP listener of your standard GA instance does not support forwarding rules, the instance may be using an earlier version.
+If the TCP listener of your standard GA instance does not support forwarding rules, the instance may be using an earlier version.
 Contact your account manager to upgrade your GA instance.
-If you have the permissions to upgrade GA instances, you can upgrade your GA instance.
-For more information, see Upgrade a GA instance.

 How requests are matched against forwarding rules

-• If a request fails to match the current custom forwarding rule, the request is matched against the custom forwarding rule with a lower priority.
+If a request fails to match the current custom forwarding rule, the request is matched against the custom forwarding rule that has a lower priority.

-2. If a request fails to match a custom forwarding rule, the request is forwarded to the default endpoint group based on the default forwarding rule.
+If a request fails to match a custom forwarding rule, the request is forwarded to the default endpoint group based on the default forwarding rule, which has the lowest priority.

 Prerequisites